 OS: Mac OS X

 PowerPoint follows the process of selection, then action for any slide object on a slide.
-If you cannot select an object, then you cannot do anything to modify it in any way.
+If you cannot select an object, then you cannot modify it at all.
 Although this tutorial explains how you can select shapes on a slide, the process works the same way for any other slide object.

-Just click a shape to select it.
-Figure 1 shows a single shape selected on the slide.
+Click a shape to select it.
+Figure 1, below, shows a single shape selected on the slide.
 To deselect the shape, click on an empty area on the slide, or you can Shift + click on the selected shape.

 Figure 1: A single shape selected on the slide